Following are bios of current camp staff; more will be added as they become available.

 Jamie Platt has been running sound for dances, dance weekends, concerts, festivals, and other special events in the DC area and beyond for many years.
 He works hard to make sure that the musicians are happy, so they devote their attention to making great music.
 He’s honored to work with such a wonderful staff.

 Jan Elliott began her recorder studies at age 3.
 Her first teachers were Ruth Guillard, student of Bernard Krainis (and wife of a founding Pinewoods Morris Man), and school music teacher and early music specialist Patricia C. Brown.
 Later she explored advanced baroque repertoire with W. Britt Wheeler at Wesleyan University, earning a BA in music and education.
-Her MA thesis from UCLA focused on dance and music relations, and she happily straddles both worlds.
-She currently maintains a private teaching studio, directs the Woods Hole Recorder Consort, and performs with Ensemble Passacaglia, a quartet specializing in medieval, renaissance and world music.
-She has been a guest artist with Oyez! and Philidor early music ensembles as well as the Solstice Singers, Falmouth Chorale, Mastersingers-by the Sea and Proteus Consort.
-She also has an active life in the worlds of traditional music and dance, teaching morris and sword dance at the Waldorf School of Cape Cod, directing the Vineyard Swordfish and playing for the Pinewoods Morris Men.
-She has been on staff at many Pinewoods sessions, including Early Music week, and now serves on the board of Pinewoods Camp, Inc.
+Her MA thesis from UCLA focused on dance/music relations, and she happily straddles both worlds.
+She currently maintains an active private studio and teaches music at elementary and middle school levels.
+She directs the Woods Hole Recorder Consort and performs with Ensemble Passacaglia, a quartet specializing in medieval, renaissance and world music, and Courante, a baroque ensemble that has performed across Cape Cod and at the Boston Early Music Festival.
+She has been a guest artist with numerous early music groups including Oyez!, Philidor, the Solstice Singers, Falmouth Chorale, Mastersingers-by the Sea and Proteus Consort.
+She also has an active life in the worlds of traditional music and dance, teaching morris and sword dance at the Waldorf School of Cape Cod, directing the Vineyard Swordfish and playing for the Pinewoods Morris Men and other teams.
+She also maintains a children's traditional dance troupe.
+She has been on staff at many Pinewoods sessions, and served for 12 years on the board of Pinewoods Camp, Inc.

 Following many delightful years of leading the Teachers Course at CDSS’s Family Week at Ogontz, Jane Miller returns to her other great joy, teaching crafts, songs and games to children.
 Before joining the faculty at Antioch New England Graduate School in the 1990s, she founded and taught at Price Farm School, an independent elementary school in New Hampshire.
 For many summers, she taught children’s classes at CDSS’s Family Week at Pinewoods; she is thrilled to return, with two generations of family, to teach here again.